My name is Colin Hull and I live in a small village in Hertfordshire in the UK.

 Church Lay Minister

 I joined a Church of England congregation in my late teens and eventually trained to become a Reader (lay minister), teaching and preaching and assisting in the leadership of worship.
-September 2016 was my 28th anniversary of my being licensed by the bishop.
+September 2020 will be my 32 year anniversary of my being licensed by the bishop.
 Besides this church based ministry I see it as part of my ministry to represent the faith of the church among my work mates.
 It leads me into conversations about faith and science and the continued relevance and validity of Christian faith.

 Qualifications and Work